seancmonahan/dactyl-chimera-keyboard/README.md

 ![image](https://user-images.githubusercontent.com/38160450/137390333-8405c472-2334-4be3-90fa-50e817eeb17e.png)

-The rest of this repository is outdated.
+The rest of this readme is outdated.

 ## A mechanical keyboard designed for 3D printing, tinkering, and experimentation.